Zac Walker

 Microsoft · Czech Republic · Aug 2013 – Present

 Microsoft is one of the world's great companies.
-The challenge is the sheer scale: you work on systems with hundreds of millions of users and need to align with thousands of other employees across all time zones.
-That is an intense experience, and other companies don't come close to the level of immersion.
-I really don't know where 10+ years went.
+The challenge is the sheer scale: you work on systems with hundreds of millions of users, and you have to stay aligned with thousands of colleagues across every time zone.
+It is an intense experience, and no other company I know comes close to that level of immersion.
+I honestly don't know where the last 10+ years went.

 1. 2024